 For the study, a cocoa flavanol-containing test drink was produced and prepared specifically using a proprietary process to extract flavanols from cocoa beans.

-Most modern commercial methods of processing cocoa remove many of the flavanols found in the raw plant whereas other specific (cold) processing does not.
+Most modern commercial methods of processing cocoa remove many of the beneficial flavanols found in the raw plant whereas other specific (cold) processing does not.

 Chocolate or Cocoa comes from the cacao bean (pronounced, cah-cow), which are the dried seeds of a South American evergreen tree (Theobroma cacao).
 It is also referred to as the cocoa bean.